FarronF/limerick-council-meetings/meetings/2023/01/16-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of the Metropolitan District of Limerick -12th December 2022.md

 To install a new footpath along this route, the widening of three existing structures would

-be required i.e. an existing stone bridge that runs over a live watercourse, an under pass--- 6
+be required i.e. an existing stone bridge that runs over a live watercourse, an under pass
+---
+6

 bridge that runs under the N24 National Road and under pass bridge with supporting walls